Friday, November 7th at 6:00 PM

 Free and open to all

-Presented by Vets Town Hall, the Godnick Adult Center, Vietnam Veterans of America Chapter 1, Social Tinkering, and Vermont Adaptive’s Veteran Ventures Program
+Presented by Vets Town Hall, the Godnick Adult Center, Vietnam Veterans of America Chapter 1, Civil Air Patrol Rutland Composite Squadron, Social Tinkering, the Southwestern Vermont Council on Aging, and Vermont Adaptive’s Veteran Ventures Program

 All are invited to a Vets Town Hall at the Godnick Adult Center on Friday, November 7th, 2025, in Rutland, Vermont.
 Veterans are invited to speak about what their service means to them.
 Non-veterans are encouraged to attend and listen.
 This event is free, non-political, and all perspectives are valued.
 There will be no debate on American foreign policy.
 Kyle Aines will emcee.

 There will be a pre-event dinner at 5:30pm.
 RSVPs are required for the dinner (by the end of October).
-Registration will open in September.
 This meal is free for all; thank you to our meal sponsor, Vietnam Veterans of America Chapter 1!

 The Vets Town Hall itself will begin at 6pm.
 RSVPs are optional but encouraged for the Vets Town Hall.
 There may be an optional question-and-answer period with some of the speakers at the end of the event.